-To further ensure that all students are treated fairly and consistently, all exams will be graded according to a grading schedule, which awards points for correctly completing specific steps of a question and deducts points for common mistakes.
+To ensure that all students are treated fairly and consistently, all exams will be graded according to a grading schedule, which awards points for correctly completing specific steps of a question and deducts points for common mistakes.

 If you believe your exam has not been graded fairly, you have the right to make a formal appeal.
-In this case, you will need to submit a written explanation of the issue and a proposed resolution.
-The teaching fellow and I will look at your explanation, exam, and proposed resolution and determine whether a grade adjustment is appropriate.
+In this case, you will need to submit a written explanation of the issue and a proposed resolution within seven days after your exam has been returned to you.
+The teaching fellows and I will look at your explanation, exam, and proposed resolution and determine whether a grade adjustment is appropriate.
 In doing so, we also reserve the right to re-grade the entire exam.